jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Tax credit
 (2) The provider has a tax credit for the tax year corresponding to the income year in which the period falls.
 Amount
-(3) The amount of the tax credit is calculated using the formula— amount paid × tax rate 1 − tax rate.
+(3) The amount of the tax credit is calculated using the formula—amount paid × tax rate1 − tax rate.
 Definition of items in formula
 (4) In the formula,—
   (a) amount paid is the amount paid to the provider for providing a key aspect of social rehabilitation to the person for the period, to the extent to which the amount is equal to or less than the amount of the personal service rehabilitation payment for the period after taking into account any amount of tax withheld: